CBT for Adults with Childhood Trauma: Why Changing Thoughts Alone Isn’t Enough

 In my professional experience, purely cognitive work doesn’t automatically account for the context of your relationships, boundary violations, or systemic oppression.
 It focuses on thinking parts, sometimes at the expense of emotional and bodily experience.
 For adults with childhood trauma, seeing reality only through thoughts can leave you feeling frustrated or self-critical — and can erase the reality that not everyone around you had healthy relationship behaviours.

 It can touch on the core wound that many adults with childhood trauma carry: the belief that it was their fault.
 For adults with childhood trauma, that belief was often installed before they had the cognitive capacity to question it.
-CBT addresses the thought.
+It may even have helped us survive.
+CBT may address the thought.
 It doesn’t reach where the belief actually lives — in the body, in the parts, in the nervous system.

 When “distorted thinking” is actually an accurate perception